 - IRC eligibility as "medical expenses" and HSA/HRA/FSA funds

-- Future regulatory trends: The rise of telehealth reimbursement and the need for private direct medicine compliance solution evolution
+- The rise of telehealth offerings and reimbursement challenges and the need for private direct medicine compliance solution evolution

-The panelist will review these and other noteworthy questions:
+The panel will review these and other noteworthy questions:

 - What are primary compliance challenges relating to federal and state laws applicable to private fee healthcare services?